Dear BLCF Friends,

 12 Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, 13 bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 14 And above all these put on love, which binds everything together in perfect harmony.
 15 And let the peace of Christ rule in your hearts, to which indeed you were called in one body.
 And be thankful.

-This Christmas, let us reply upon the love through Christ.
+This Christmas, let us reply to the love through Christ.
 God is love and Jesus came because of His love.
 To the faithful, the Holy Spirit comes to us bringing to each believer the love of God.
 Let us be thankful that through the Resurrected Christ, the love from God binds us together in His grace as a single unified body of believers, so that we may bear witness of His love to a dark and sinful world.

 Let us pray…